combsco/combsco.github.io/resume/resume.md

 ## PROJECTS

-### *Creator*, Highway - A Local Responder Dispatching System (??? — Present)

-Think cable company, repair service, or humanitiarian organization with a dispatcher and list of available people.
-This project will help dispatch a local responder to disasters or anyone you want to an event.
-It can provide communication between the dispatcher and responder via SMS or Mobile app.
-Geographical boundaries can be plotted; along with on-call scheduling to make sure the correct person is being dispatched.

 ### *Creator*, [Pinellas 911 - A Public 911 CAD](http://pinellas911.co) (??? — Present)

 An unoffical re-design of the county goverment's own public CAD.